This example shows how to estimate the frequency response of a Simulink® model at the MATLAB® command line.

 Specify input and output points for frequency response estimation using linearization I/O points.
 Avoid placing I/O points on bus signals.

 io(1) = linio('scdplane/Sum1',1); io(2) = linio('scdplane/Gain5',1,'output');

 If your model has not reached steady state, initialize the model using a steady-state operating point before estimating the frequency response.
 You can check whether your model is at steady state by simulating the model.
 For more information on finding steady-state operating points, see Computing Steady-State Operating Points.

-Identify all source blocks that generate time-varying signals in the signal path of the linearization outputs.
+Find all source blocks in the signal paths of the linearization outputs that generate time-varying signals.
 Such time-varying signals can interfere with the signal at the linearization output points and produce inaccurate estimation results.

 srcblks = frest.findSources('scdplane',io);